-- The language is case-sensitive. - Every Jeroo program consists of comments, blank lines, and statements. - The rules for creating identifiers (names for Jeroos and methods) are the same as those for creating identifiers in Java. - Each program must have exactly one main method. - All Jeroos must be declared and instantiated at the beginning of the main method. - A program can have zero or more programmer-defined Jeroo methods. - There is no limit to the number of programmer-defined Jeroo methods. - The Jeroo methods are written one after another. - Only comments and blank lines can appear between methods. - Jeroo methods can be recursive.
+- The language is case-sensitive. - Every Jeroo program consists of comments, blank lines, and statements. - The rules for creating identifiers (names for Jeroos and methods) are the same as those for creating identifiers in Python. - Each program must have exactly one main section. - All Jeroos must be declared and instantiated at the beginning of the main section. - A program can have zero or more programmer-defined Jeroo methods. - There is no limit to the number of programmer-defined Jeroo methods. - The Jeroo methods are written one after another. - Only comments and blank lines can appear between methods. - Jeroo methods can be recursive.
 This means that any method may invoke itself.

-A.2 Comments and Blank Lines
+A.2 Comments, Blank Lines, and Indentations

-A comment in Jeroo begins with the digraph // and continues until the end of the line.
+A comment in Jeroo begins with the sharp symbol (#) and continues until the end of the line.
+Blank lines are used to provide a visual separation between logical parts of the program.
+Indentations are used to mark the beginning and end of the body of a method or control structure.
 Comments and blank lines can be inserted anywhere in a Jeroo program.